pulumi/docs/content/docs/tutorials/aws/aws-ts-eks.md

       browser.
     - Choose `Token` authentication, paste the token retrieved earlier into the `Token` field, and sign in.

 7. From there, feel free to experiment.
-Simply making edits and running `pulumi up` will incrementally update your stack.
+Make edits and run `pulumi up` to incrementally update your stack.
-   For example, in order to deploy a Helm chart into your cluster, simply import the `@pulumi/kubernetes/helm` package, add a `Chart` resource that targets the EKS cluster to `index.ts`, and run `pulumi up`.
-Note that the Helm client must be set up in order for the chart to deploy; see the "Prerequisites" section for details.
+   For example, in order to deploy a Helm chart into your cluster, import the `@pulumi/kubernetes/helm` package, add a `Chart` resource that targets the EKS cluster to `index.ts`, and run `pulumi up`.
+Note that the Helm client must be set up in order for the chart to deploy.
+For more details, see the [Prerequisites](https://github.com/pulumi/examples/blob/master/aws-ts-eks/#prerequisites) list.

     ```typescript
     import * as helm from "@pulumi/kubernetes/helm";